ycbdlxw/mobvue/README.md

 ## Introduction

-MobVue is a well-crafted mobile H5 template, built with popular technologies such as Vue3, Vite, TypeScript, and Vant
+MobVue is a well-crafted mobile web app template, built with popular technologies such as Vue3, Vite, TypeScript, and Vant

 ## Notifications